- Reduce message-based phishing and malware attacks

 - Significantly reduced the number of malicious emails reaching employees

-- Reduced resources dedicated to analyzing suspicious emails
+- Reduced resources dedicated to analysing suspicious emails

 - Empowered CISO with metrics showing decrease in phishing delivery rate by 5% and click rates by 88%